What are spiders?

 Daddy long legs place their loose irregular shaped webs in homes, barns, sheds, and other outbuildings.
 They construct their webs in areas with high humidity like the corners of eaves or basements, in crawl spaces, or around the corners in bathrooms.

-Wolf spiders are not web-building spiders, instead, they burrows in the ground, and therefore whether living inside or out, stay at ground level.
+Wolf spiders are not web-building spiders, instead, they burrow in the ground, and therefore whether living inside or out, stay at ground level.
 Outside they burrow under rocks, woodpiles, landscape timbers, and fallen trees.
 Inside, you’ll find them on the floor along walls, under furniture, and in the bottom of closets.

 Brown recluse spiders like to build their irregular webs in dark, quiet areas.
 They use their webs as a place to rest, not to catch food.
 Outside, they place their webs in rock piles, woodpiles, behind window shutters, and under fallen trees.
 Inside, they build their webs in quiet locations like storage boxes, basements, crawl spaces, and closets.